alexhernandezgarcia/gflownet/README.md

 Adapting the gflownet library for a new task will also likely require implementing your own proxy, which is usually fairly simple, as illustrated in the documentation.

-### Policies (Forward and Backward)
+### Policy models

-The policies are neural networks that model the probability distributions of possible actions given a current state.
-They are key to deciding the next state given previous state in the network's exploration of the environment.
-Both forward and backward policies receive the current state as input and output a flow distribution over possible actions.
-We use the term "flow" here, because the idea of GFlowNet is to flow a sequence of intermediate steps before generating the final object `x` (e.g. to generate `x` we might take the steps `s_1 -> s_2 -> s_3 -> ... -> x`).
-Particularly, the forward policy determines the next state, while the backward policy determines the previous state (i.e. helps retrace steps to a previous state).
+The policy models are neural networks that model the forward and backward transitions between states, $F_F_{\theta}(s_t \rightarrow s_{t+1})$ (forward) and $F_B_{\theta}(s_{t+1} \rightarrow s_t)$ (backward).
+These models take a state as input and output a distribution over the actions in the action space.
+For continuous environments, the outputs are the parameters of a probability distribution to sample continuous-valued actions.
+For many tasks, simple multi-layer perceptrons with a few layers do the job, but technically any architecture could be used as policy model.

 ### GFlowNet Agent

 The GFlowNet Agent is the central component that ties all others together.
-It orchestrates the interaction between the environment, policies, and proxy to conduct training and generation tasks.
-The agent manages the training setup, action sampling, trajectory generation, and metrics logging.
-Some of the features and functionalities of the agent are initializing and configuring the environment and proxy to ensure they are ready for training and evaluation.
-The agent also manages both forward and backward policies to determine the next actions based on the current state.
-The agent can utilize the various types of loss functions implemented in the library, such as flow matching, trajectory balance, and detailed balance to optimize model's performance during training.
+It orchestrates the interaction between the environment, policies, and proxy, as well as other auxiliary components such as the Evaluator and the Logger.
+The GFlowNet can construct training batches by sampling trajectories, optimise the policy models via gradient descent, compute evaluation metrics, log data to [Weights & Biases](https://wandb.ai/), etc. The agent can be configured to optimise any of the following loss functions implemented in the library: flow matching (FM), trajectory balance (TB), and detailed balance (TB) and forward-looking (FL).

 #### Exploring the Scrabble Environment